 - Then, click on the option called “Apps.”
 You will see a list of apps there.
 Just tap on the app named “Google Play Store.”

 - If you cannot see that app under the name Google Play Store, click on the menu.
 The menu is represented with a three-dotted icon located on top-right corner.

 - Then, click on the option called “Show System Apps.”

 - Now, you should click on the “Three-dotted” icon.
 Then, choose the option labeled “Uninstall Updates.”

 - Now, you should launch the app once again and see if the error message is gone.

 If none of the above issues have worked for you so far, it’s time to use a professional tool.
 In this case, the best solution is to use Tenorshare ReiBoot.
 In fact, Tenorshare ReiBoot is a powerful software that has a very impressive set of features.
 This special tool can fix a variety of issues related to your Android device.

 Initially, this tool was designed for iOS devices only.
 However, now it is compatible with Android platforms as well.
-It can fix potential lags on the system, unresponsive screen, stuck issues, boot loop, and many more.
+It can fix potential lags on the system, unresponsive screen, IMS Service Has Stopped, stuck issues, boot loop, and many more.
 With Tenoreshare ReiBoot, you can fix all those issues using a couple of clicks.